AnonymousAuthorsCode/HeteroNetTransfer/README.md

 ```

 ## 4. Note
-More details about the person re-identification task are omitted for review simplification.
-In final version, we will add these code.
+More details about the person re-identification task are omitted for simplifying the review.
+In final version, we will add these code into it.